-In Fig. \ref{fig:ng_xs}, the average of all calculated capture cross sections, based on the experimental data, is shown together with the \verb+TALYS+ default input and calculations with all combinations of NLD and $\gamma$SF models as implemented in \verb+TALYS+.
-Fig. \ref{fig:ng_xs} also includes results from the TENDL \cite{Koning2019TENDL:Technology}, and JEFF-3.3 \cite{Plompen2020TheJEFF-3.3} evaluations.
+Each realization of the capture cross section and reaction rate is weighted equally to obtain a mean cross section and reaction rate and the credibility bands shown in Figs. \ref{fig:ng_xs} and \ref{fig:ng_rate}.
+The impact of the optical model potential (OMP) has been tested by performing calculations with the phenomenological OMP of Ref. \cite{koning_local_2003} and the microscopic OMP of Ref. \cite{PhysRevC.63.024607} and found to have a negligible contribution to the uncertainty.

+In the sensitivity study of Ref. \cite{McKay2020} the $^{66}\mathrm{Ni}(n,\gamma)$ reaction rates were taken from the JINA REACLIB v1.1 library \cite{cyburt_jina_2010}, indicated by the red dashed line in Fig. \ref{fig:ng_rate}.
+The maximum and minimum reaction rates considered by Ref. \cite{McKay2020} are based on the models listed in Table 1 of Ref. \cite{denissenkov_impact_2018}, and these results have been reproduced as indicated by the red band in Fig. \ref{fig:ng_xs} and \ref{fig:ng_rate}.
+For comparison, the capture cross section and rate with the default selection of NLD (CT+Fermi-Gas), $\gamma$SF (SMLO \cite{PhysRevC.99.014303}+LEE) models, and optical model potential (local phenomenological OMP) in \verb+TALYS+ version 1.96 are shown by the black dashed lines in Figs. \ref{fig:ng_xs} and \ref{fig:ng_rate}.